jazzband/django-oauth-toolkit/docs/tutorial/tutorial_04.rst

 Setup a Request
 ----------------
-Depending on the client type you're using, the token revocation request you may submit to the authentication server mayy vary.
+Depending on the client type you're using, the token revocation request you may submit to the authentication server may vary.
 A `Public` client, for example, will not have access to your `Client Secret`.
 A revoke request from a public client would omit that secret, and take the form:

 ::